 How To Grow Cannabis Using ScrOG

-Follow this simple step-by-step guide for best results:
+Follow this simple Screen of Green tutorial for best results:

 Top your plants between the 3rd and 5th node to create extra colas.